-National Get Outdoors Day is June 12, 2021.
-Started in 2008, this day is intended to inspire and motivate Americans to get outside for a “healthy, fun day of outdoor adventure”.
+National Get Outdoors Day is Saturday, June 8, 2024.
+Started in 2008, this annual event is intended to inspire and motivate Americans to get outside for a “healthy, fun day of outdoor adventure”.
 While the original website has since been taken down, the day itself has taken off.
 Parks across the nation continue to celebrate each year as a day to encourage active outdoor fun.

 Fun Twin Cities Outdoor Events